 He was grounded for weeks until urine tests proved clear of nicotine and THC.
 We suspended his car privileges.
 I emptied the cash from my son’s account so that he did not have the money to purchase any substances.
 However, I then became aware that he was redeeming store gift cards online in exchange for credit to an account.

-We realized we needed more help.
+We realized we needed more help on how to stop his juuling.
 I called my son’s pediatrician in advance of an appointment to discuss my son’s vaping and marijuana use.
 The call was routine for our pediatrician, as he regularly speaks to parents in the same predicament.
 Our doctor spoke with my son in my presence and then independently.

 Still, the vaping continued.
 My husband and I have met with a family counselor to arrange sessions so that our son may better understand the reasons why he is continuing to say “yes” in spite of all the reasons he needs to stop.